zgw2000/zgw2000.github.io/_portfolio/portfolio-3.md

 $$L\propto logN$$

-A certain category of small-world networks was identified as a class of random graphs by Duncan Watts and Steven Strogatz in 1998.
+A certain category of small-world networks was identified as a class of random graphs by Duncan Watts and Steven Strogatz[^3] in 1998.
 They noted that graphs could be classified according to two independent structural features, namely the clustering coefficient, and average node-to-node distance (also known as average shortest path length).
 Purely random graphs built according to the Erdős–Rényi (ER) model, exhibit a small average shortest path length (varying typically as the logarithm of the number of nodes) along with a small clustering coefficient.
-Watts and Strogatz measured that in fact many real-world networks have a small average shortest path length, but also a clustering coefficient significantly higher than expected by random chance.
+Watts and Strogatz measured that in fact many real-world networks[^4] have a small average shortest path length, but also a clustering coefficient significantly higher than expected by random chance.
 Watts and Strogatz then proposed a novel graph model, currently named the Watts and Strogatz model, with (i) a small average shortest path length, and (ii) a large clustering coefficient.

 ## Assumption